306: Time of the Apes

 Hey, here comes the Scopes Monkey Trial guy.

-The Scopes Monkey Trial was the trial in 1925 of high school teacher John Scopes, who stood accused of violating Tennessee’s Butler Act, which forbade the teaching of evolution in public schools.
+The 1925 Scopes Monkey Trial accused high school teacher John Scopes of violating Tennessee’s Butler Act, which forbade the teaching of evolution in public schools.
 The trial pitted former presidential candidate and fundamentalist William Jennings Bryan against defense lawyer Clarence Darrow.
 Although Scopes was eventually found guilty of violating the law, it was generally agreed that Darrow won a moral victory and made the fundamentalist argument look weak and foolish.

 Now, you magnificent son of a bitch …

-A reference to a line in the 1970 film Patton, spoken by George C. Scott: “Rommel, you magnificent son of a bitch, I read your book!”
+A reference to a line in the 1970 film Patton, spoken by George C. Scott as the title character: “Rommel, you magnificent bastard, I read your book!”

 Mystery guest, enter and sign in please.

-A reference to the TV game show What’s My Line?, which aired from 1950-1967.
-On the show, the final round was always reserved for a “mystery guest,” who was a celebrity of some stripe, and who would enter and sign their name on a chalkboard (unseen by the contestants).
+On the TV game show What’s My Line?, which aired from 1950-1967, the final round was always reserved for a “mystery guest,” who was a celebrity of some stripe.
+The panel would be blindfolded before the mystery guest would enter and sign their name on a chalkboard.

 I like you.
 I’m going to kill you last.